Aussie Rules

 The game became increasingly popular in and around Melbourne and in 1859 the Melbourne Football Club Rules, the oldest surviving set of rules for Australian Rules Football, were drawn up at a meeting chaired by Wills and widely circulated.

-The game grew in popularity throughout the 1860s and by 1877 there were more than 130 clubs in and around Melbourne.
+The game grew in popularity throughout the 1860s and by 1877 there were more than 130 clubs in Australia.
 This led to the formation of the Victorian Football Association (VFA), the first official governing body for Australian football.

 Several teams decided to break away from the VFA and form a new body known as the Victorian Football League (VFL).
 By the late 1980s, the VFL included teams from outside Victoria, such as the West Coast Eagles (from Western Australia) and the Brisbane Bears (from Queensland).
 The league's administrators wanted to represent all of Australia, not just Victoria, and the VFL became the AFL in 1990.